Skip to content

 Last updated:

 Sex-offender risk assessment sits at the intersection of actuarial science, legal policy, and therapeutic practice.
-The demand for it emerged from two convergent pressures: high-profile sexual homicide and repeat-offending cases in the United States, Canada, and the United Kingdom during the 1990s, and the parallel introduction of sexually violent predator (SVP) civil commitment statutes across US states that required courts to make pre-release predictions about sexual recidivism.
-Without a reliable instrument, those predictions defaulted to unaided clinical judgement, a practice that the Meehl-Grove meta-analytic tradition had already shown to be less accurate than actuarial approaches.
+The demand for structured instruments emerged from high-profile repeat-offending cases in the 1990s and the introduction of sexually violent predator (SVP) civil commitment statutes across US states that required courts to make pre-release predictions about sexual recidivism.
+Prior to validated actuarial tools, those predictions defaulted to unaided clinical judgement, which the Meehl-Grove meta-analytic tradition had shown to be less accurate than actuarial approaches.

-The Static-99, developed by Andrew Harris, David Thornton, R. Karl Hanson, and colleagues at Public Safety Canada in 1999, became the most widely used and studied actuarial sex-offender risk instrument globally within a decade.
-Its 2016 revision, the Static-99R (the R denoting a modified age weight), is now the standard in the United States, Canada, and Australia for SVP commitment proceedings, parole board hearings, and treatment prioritisation.
+The Static-99, developed by R. Karl Hanson and David Thornton in 1999 (published by Public Safety Canada), became the most widely used and studied actuarial sex-offender risk instrument globally within a decade.
+Its revised form, the Static-99R (introduced in 2009 with updated age-weighting and recoded in 2016), is now standard in the United States, Canada, and Australia for SVP commitment proceedings, parole board hearings, and treatment prioritisation.

 The Static-99R is explicitly a "static" instrument: all its items are historical, unchangeable characteristics of the offender.
-It does not and cannot measure whether a person has changed through treatment, whether current motivational state is high or low, or whether the immediate environment presents specific triggers.
-To address that gap, Karl Hanson and colleagues developed the Stable-2007 (capturing slowly changing dynamic risk factors such as sexual preoccupation and intimacy deficits) and the Acute-2007 (capturing rapidly fluctuating dynamic factors such as victim access and emotional collapse).
-The integration of static and dynamic assessment into a coherent management protocol is the Sex Offender Risk Management (SRM) framework.
+To address the gap in dynamic measurement, Karl Hanson and colleagues developed the Stable-2007 (capturing slowly changing dynamic risk factors such as sexual preoccupation and intimacy deficits) and the Acute-2007 (capturing rapidly fluctuating dynamic factors such as victim access and emotional collapse).
+The integration of static and dynamic assessment into a coherent management protocol is the Sex Offender Risk Management (SRM) framework, discussed alongside the broader structured risk assessment tools for general violence.

 The Static-99R contains ten items.
 Five relate to sexual offence history: prior sex offences (non-contact + contact), current non-contact sex offence, number of sentencing dates, any male victim, and any unrelated victim.
 Five relate to general criminal history and demographic factors: any non-sexual violent offence at the current or prior sentencing dates, any prior non-sexual violent offence, four or more sentencing dates, any stranger victim, and age at release (the age-weighting item added for the -R revision, reflecting the meta-analytic finding that age at release is among the strongest actuarial predictors of sexual recidivism, with older offenders showing substantially lower recidivism rates).